eguneys/celeste-jumping/VISUAL.md

         p.x=clamp(p.x,-1,max_x - 7)
      end

 Now we can move the player around the whole map while smoothly scrolling.
-One thing to mention is the `is_solid` method which takes into account the whole map using this helper function:
+One thing to mention is the `is_solid` method when we do collision detection.
+It takes into account the whole map using this helper function:

      function tile_flag_at(x,y,w,h)
         for i=max(0,flr(x/8)),